 Rs 200 for Indian travelers.
 Rs 500 for foreign travelers

-The City Palace in Jaipur was built by Maharajah Sawai Jai Singh II around the same time when Jaipur city was founded.
-Records suggest City Palace was built between 1727 AD to 1732 AD in many stages.
+The City Palace in Jaipur was built by Maharaja Sawai Jai Singh II around the same time when Jaipur city was founded.
+The history as per records suggests Jaipur City Palace was built between 1727 AD to 1732 AD in stages.
 It started with the building of the outer periphery and walls.
 As with many other royal abodes like Udaipur City Palace, successive generations kept adding buildings when required.
 The layout of Jaipur followed the ancient science of Shilpshastra and Vaastu Shastra.
-Jaipur City Palace has been placed in the center of the plan suggesting it a nucleus.
+Jaipur City Palace has been placed in the center of the plan suggesting it is a nucleus.
 Among the rulers who have contributed significantly to the history of City Palace apart from Maharajah Sawai Jai Singh II are Maharajah Sawai Pratap Singh, Maharajah Sawai Ram Singh II, and Maharajah Sawai Madho Singh II.
 Maharajah Sawai Man Singh II, the last ruler of Jaipur started staying in Ram Bagh Palace instead of Jaipur City Palace.

 - Sabha Niwas